mr-karan/website/content/travel/_index.md

 +++
 title = "Travel"
-description = "A collection of stories and experiences from my road trips and travels.
-Subscribe to [Atom feed](/travel/atom.xml)" sort_by = "date" insert_anchor_links = "left" generate_feed = true
+description = "A collection of stories and experiences from my road trips and travels" sort_by = "date" insert_anchor_links = "left"
 +++